 The leading professional association for psychologists in Australia, which offers a psychologist referral service to assist anyone seeking the advice and assistance of a qualified and suitable APS psychologist in private practice.

 The APS website includes many resources on a wide range of topics including addictions, depression, workplace issues, disaster resources and coping in difficult financial times.
-In addition the website contains tip sheets on a variety of topics.

 |Phone: 1800 333 497|